wrentaur/jekyll-base/_posts/2017-04-06-netlify-question-one.markdown

   &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;* Suggest and champion improvements to the product and workflow to your colleagues in and out of support

-  * Work with the development team to help design a new feature based on feedback from customers
+  &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;* Work with the development team to help design a new feature based on feedback from customers

   * Debug a customer's build using a programming language and framework that you've never seen before